xcap2000/data-tools/doc/Readme.md

 Always be careful before deleting a file or table, maybe put them on the trash and/or schedule to remove (there is a comment for the feature, delete after some days etc)

+Create tools to do data analyses, identify source datatypes, granularity of values, percentage of values etc.

+Create a tools that identifies possible joins (inner, left etc) possible fields, multiplicity 1x1, 1xmany, many to many etc.
+Make it possible for SAP, maybe by column and table names previously mapped using sap table reference sites